UltiRequiem/npm-card/README.md

 4. Create a new [npmjs token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-tokens-with-the-cli) and add it to the secrets of your fork as `NPM_TOKEN `

+You can get a token in your shell by running `npm token create`

 5. Make a new Release

 Done!